 A few weeks ago I contacted cookbook author Kathy Hester and asked her for a review copy of her new book The Vegan Slow Cooker.
-I was very intrigued at the concept of this book and even purchased it as a birthday present for a Vegan friend a few months ago.
+I was very intrigued by the concept of this book and even purchased it as a birthday present for a Vegan friend a few months ago.
+We exchanged a few messages, where she mentioned aspects like using friends and family as beta readers to point out some things they liked/disliked, as well as the number of times she has to edit the book before it was published.
+With that being said, overall, she explained how happy she was with it all.
 I mean, who doesn’t want delicious meals that magically appear at the end of a long day?

 Little did I know that Kathy uses the slow cooker for far more than soups and stews.
 Oatmeal, seitan, bread, sandwich fillings, sauces, and on and on.
 Kathy is one very creative slow cooking chef!